kkumar-iitkgp/Multi_Modal_Brain_Fingerprinting/README.md

 ## Multi_Modal_Brain_Fingerprinting

 The code in this repository reproduces most of the analysis reported in "Multi-modal brain fingerprinting: a manifold approximation based framework".
+See code/main_Demo_function.m and code/main_Demo_function.pdf for illustration.

 __________________________________________________________________
 ## Following analysis can be performed: